AcademySoftwareFoundation/tac/process/working_groups.md

 ## Forming a working group

-Interested parties in forming a working groups should align with the interested parties on the [charter template].
+Parties interested in forming a working group should use the [charter template] to define a charter to be proposed to the TAC.
 Once the working group charter is agreed upon, and a [TAC member] is identified as a sponsor, it should be shared with the [TAC email list] to be added to the agenda for the next TAC meeting for review and approval.
 A working group will not be designated and recognized as an official ASWF Working Group until the TAC approves the charter.

 ## Working Group activities and collaboration